goshiphq/goship-cms/content/articles/international-shipping.md

 Yes, all of the payments are held in USD.
 Shippers need to have a billable U.S. address in order to process a payment.

-## Why Use GoShip.com for shipping to Canada?
+## Why Use GoShip for shipping to Canada?

 * A robust network of freight carriers throughout North America
 * Easy comparison of rates and available vehicles